mattdelhey/mattdelhey.github.io/_posts/2013-08-11-hidden-markov-models.md

 category: science
 title: 'Simulating Hidden Markov Models using R'
 date:  2013-08-11
 excerpt: Ever wanted to explore Hidden Markov Models?
 It's extraordinarily easy using some of R's packages.
-Here I'm going to run through a quick example of modeling HMM's with the Viterbi algorithm and Posterior probabilities on a simulation using the HMM package, with a focus on computation and visualization rather than mathematics (that's all on Wikipedia, anyways!)
+Here I'm going to run through a quick example of modeling HMM's with the Viterbi algorithm and Posterior probabilities on a simulation using the HMM package, with a focus on computation and visualization rather than mathematics (that's all on Wikipedia, anyways).

 ---
 Ever wanted to explore Hidden Markov Chains?
 It's extraordinarily easy using some of R's packages.
 Here I'm going to run through a quick example of modeling HMM's with the Viterbi algorithm and Posterior probabilities on a simulation using the __HMM__ package, with a focus on computation and visualization rather than mathematics (that's all on [Wikipedia](http://en.wikipedia.org/wiki/Hidden_Markov_model) anyways!)